alexandremcosta/spree-guides/content/developer/customization/logic.markdown

 <% end %>

 ***
-The following code is a preferred way when redefining existing methods
+The following code is a preferred way when redefining existing methods, because it allows you to invoke original behaviour by calling original method with "super"
 ***

 **Redefining a method to the Product model:**